Food Intolerance Testing | How to determine your food sensitivities

 These people can usually easily figure out what the trigger was because the reaction was so immediate.
 Testing for IgE-mediated food allergies is often performed via an allergist and is a skin prick test where a small amount of allergen is applied to broken skin and the degree of swelling is visually gauged and recorded.

-A “food intolerance” or a “food sensitivity” refers to a delayed response, which often makes it harder to determine the offending food.
+A phase 2 “food intolerance”, or a “food sensitivity”, is a delayed response which often makes it harder to determine the offending food.
 For example, let’s say a person’s symptom threshold for migraines is 80 antibodies (per measurement unit, simplifying here for clarity).
 On Monday they make a delicious sweet potato curry, and after eating it make 30 antibodies.
 Tuesday they have it for lunch as it was just so yummy, and 30 + 30 antibodies = 60 antibodies total.
 Wednesday there’s a little left over so, you guessed it, they eat the rest.
 30 + 30 + 30 = 90, and they’re over their symptom threshold, boom they have a migraine but can’t figure out what the trigger was because they hadn’t eaten anything new that day.

 This is the type of situation where blood food intolerance testing can be helpful.
-Sweet potato is not a common allergen, so no one would think to do a trial elimination of such a nutritious food, but if the test comes back positive to sweet potato, it has to at least be eliminated for a few months while we heal the leaky gut, close the tight junctions, rebalance the bioflora, re-ignite the digestive enzymes, and improve gut motility.
+Sweet potato is not a common allergen, so no one would think to do a trial elimination of such a nutritious food, but if the IgG antigen blood test comes back positive to sweet potato, it has to at least be eliminated for a 6+ weeks while we heal the leaky gut, close the tight junctions, rebalance the bioflora, reignite the digestive enzymes, and improve gut motility.
 The patient is then able to reintroduce some, if not all, flagged as intolerant foods.

 How does food sensitivity cause symptoms?